DaveKram/coord_transforms/README.md

 ## Synopsis

 A rust crate use for performing coordinate transformations.
 Relies on the nalgebra crate for its structures.
+Currently uses all f64 values.
 Still very early work in progress.

 ## Code Example